NINTH ANNUAL - OCTOBER 5-27, 2019 - SAVE THE DATE!

-In 1986, Lunetta moved to Europe to broaden his knowledge in the restaurant industry.
-He worked in Paris at Café Pacifico, La Perla, and Restaurant La Posté.
-After two years working in France, Lunetta returned home to Santa Monica to work in the kitchen at the just-opened Broadway Deli.
+In 1986, Lunetta moved to France, where he worked in Paris at Café Pacifico, La Perla, and Restaurant La Posté.
+After two years, Lunetta returned to Santa Monica to work in the kitchen at the just-opened Broadway Deli.
 From 1990 through 1996, he worked his way through some of the city’s top kitchens including the esteemed Patina, Capri in Venice and Jackson’s in Beverly Hills.

 In 2017, Lunetta partnered with hospitality veterans Daniel Weinstock and Mike Garrett of Divide + Conquer, Inc. to open Lunetta and Lunetta All Day in Santa Monica.
-At these restaurants, Lunetta continues to craft what he is best known for creating a warm, comfortable setting where simple, clean flavors and local ingredients take center stage.
+At these restaurants, Lunetta continues to craft what he is best known for—a warm, comfortable setting where simple, clean flavors and local ingredients take center stage.